Everyone loves designer terriers. They’re small, energetic, and playful just like large breed dogs.

 This is not just the case with the Bichon Frise and Yorkshire Terrier mix; all dogs require you to change something in your existing way of living.

-If they won’t, worst case scenario is that your Bichon Frise and Yorkshire Terrier mix may become really stubborn and won’t listen to everything you say.
+If they won’t, the worst-case scenario is that your Bichon Frise and Yorkshire Terrier mix may become really stubborn and won’t listen to everything you say.

 Having said that, it’s the perfect choice for families with small kids since they are tough and energetic and love playing, especially if the one they’re playing with can keep up with them.